-Our animal welfare policies, progress against those policies, and historical welfare outcomes across supply chains are shown and explained below and in our separate KPI document, available as a pdf.
-These results are monitored by our farmers and processors.
+Our animal welfare policies, key performance indicator graphs and historical welfare outcomes across supply chains are shown in our KPI results seen in this document.
+These results are monitored by ourselves, our farmers and our processors.
 All of this is important to Waitrose & Partners, as we never buy livestock or meat on the open market.
 Instead, we only work with farmers we know and trust and who share our values.